asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 ### Tiles

 - Each **Tile** has a specific set of sides it can connect to, encoded, visually, on the Tile itself.
-- Each Tile *must* match its neighboring Tiles in connections. **Connected** sides must match and **Blank** sides must match.
+- Each Tile *must* match its neighboring Tiles in connections. **Connected** sides must match and **Separated** sides must match.
-- Board edges are cosidered neutral Blanks.
+- Board edges are cosidered neutral Separateds.

 ### Groups

 - A **Group** is one or more Tiles of the same color (Controller) that are connected together.
-Adjacencies on Blank sides do not count.
+Adjacencies on Separated sides do not count.
 - The **Liberties** of a Group are its Connected sides border empty cells.
 - If a Group loses its last Liberty, it is captured, and all its tiles are flipped (switched Controller).

 ### The Structure

 - The **Structure** is the collective name of all the connections together, in the whole board, *regardless of Controller*.
-- Disconnected parts of the Structure are called **Sections**, created as Tiles are placed on Blank adjacencies.
+- Disconnected parts of the Structure are called **Sections**, created as Tiles are placed on Separated adjacencies.
 A single Section can include multiple Groups (but a Group cannot belong to multiple Sections).

 ### Placement

 *Finally*

-- Bears repeating: A Tile can only be placed where it matches its neighboars in Connected and Blank sides.
+- Bears repeating: A Tile can only be placed where it matches its neighboars in Connected and Separated sides.
 - Firstly, the Guest, first player, starts by placing any Tile anywhere.
 - Afterwards, a Tile can only be placed *adjacent to an enemy Tile*, with one exception.
 - A Tile can be placed where it is not adjacent to an enemy Tile *if and only if* it is extending a Group that is a whole Section.